 Part Four: The Edsleskogs Loop (about 20km from Edsleskog to the Värmland border)

-Here are six PDF maps I put together with the route connecting Bohusleden and Pilgrimsleden.
+Here are six PDF maps I put together with the route connecting Bohusleden and Pilgrimsleden, and feel free to download the maps.
 Note that this route is not marked and at times you are bushwhacking/going off trail, so a compass and solid map skills are of course highly recommended.
 These maps don't include much of Pilgrimsleden or The Edsleskogs Loop because those two trails are generally well marked, and if you check out my guide to them, there are links to good PDF maps that are already available.

-From the Värmland border to Norway/southern end of Finnskogsleden, approx 140km.
+From the Värmland border to Norway/southern end of Finnskogsleden

 Part one: From the Edsleskog Loop to the south end of Glaskogen (about 50km)